Kpando Senior High School

 Kpando Senior High School formerly known as Kpando Secondary School is a second cycle Co-Ed institution in the Kpando Municipal District of the Volta Region of Ghana.
-One of the three second cycle schools in the Kpando township and arguably the best Senior High School in the Kpando Municipality as well as in the Volta Region of Ghana.
+One of the three second cycle schools in the Kpando township.
+It is a category "A" school, granted by her amazing performance at the past few WAEC's examinations.

 It runs all the Senior High School Courses approved by the Ghana Education Service.
+These are: